aticio/testwise/README.md

             # When the dynamic_positioning is set to True,
             # the backtester will work as if the margin usage is available for use.
             # margin_factor indicates the margin ratio.
 (In this example, it is 5 times the main capital)
-            # limit_factor is an ATR based take profit level.
-(In this example, it is 1 ATR from the position price)
+            # limit_factor is an ATR based take profit level. (it is 1 ATR from the position price)
-            # risk_factor is an ATR based stop loss level.
-(In this example, it is 1.5 ATR from the position price)
+            # risk_factor is an ATR based stop loss level. (it is 1.5 ATR from the position price)
             twise = Testwise(
                 commission=COMMISSION,
                 dynamic_positioning=DYNAMIC_POSITIONING,